Top 10 best road-tax-free cars 2021

 Only new electric and hydrogen-powered cars are free from annual road tax today, but a range of used cars are available without any road tax.

 Before April 2017, you could buy selected new petrol and diesel cars and not have to pay VED.
 Previously, the amount you paid was based on your car’s carbon dioxide emissions, so the cars producing the most CO2 incurred the highest tax bills for their owners.

 Under the new road-tax system, only electric and hydrogen fuel-cell cars, like the Toyota Mirai, are exempt from VED.
 For more information on those, check out our guides to the best electric cars and cheapest electric cars for more.

 Under the new system, first-year rates vary for petrol and diesel cars and are usually rolled into the on-the-road price of the car but, from the second year onwards, most cars are liable for a flat fee of £150.

 Owners of hybrids (including plug-in hybrid and mild-hybrid cars) no longer escape paying road tax, instead paying a standard rate of £145 after the first year.
 If your car has a list price of over £40,000 (including any options and before any discounts), you’ll pay a £355 surcharge for the first five years for all petrol, diesel and hybrid models.
 Only zero-emission electric cars are exempt from this surcharge.

 It’s important to remember that these figures only apply to cars registered in or after April 2017.
 If you buy a used car that was registered before then, the old VED rates will apply.
 On a positive note, however, that means there are still plenty of road-tax free options if you go for a used car registered before 1 April 2017.
 Indeed, choose a car registered between March 2001 and 31 March 2017, which has CO2 emissions of 100g/km or less, and you won't pay a penny in road tax.
-It’s worth remembering that the MPG figures listed below were measured on the old NEDC cycle, so you might struggle to achieve such high fuel economy.
+It’s worth remembering that the MPG figures listed for these models were measured under the old NEDC cycle, so you might struggle to achieve such high fuel economy in real world driving.